ChristianHinko/CSUSeniorProject/SeniorProject/Defense.md

 The skinless Skeletal Mesh system generates an animated skeleton that serves as the foundation for attaching modular character parts.
 The attached meshes may copy the animation, e.g., a character's arm moving, while others may perform their own animation, e.g., a character's gun shooting.
 This separation allows skeletal animation to be independent of Skeletal Meshes.

+### Skinless Skeletal Mesh

+Problem: Unreal Engine requires a skeletal mesh for skeletal animation.
+- Makes a character’s animation dependent on a mesh
+- We want to animate a skeleton on its own

+Solution: Generate a skeletal mesh with skeleton data only.
+- Separates responsibilities of skeletal meshes and skeletal animation
+- Character can have zero meshes and still animate

+### Attachment Attacher

+Problem: There is no workflow for putting together modular characters.
+- Inconsistent character mesh setup

+Solution: Make a component for assembling character attachments.
+- Centralizes mesh setup functionality
+	- Easy to maintain
+- Scalable for online multiplayer
+	- E.g., replicating cosmetics

+### Portrayals

+Problem: You can’t make a character look good for both first and third person.
+- Difficult to animate
+- Limited creativity

+Solution: Workflow for portraying actor components uniquely to different views.
+- Multiple actor components for a single representation
+	- Each one associated with a portrayal tag
+- Gives creative freedom to artists

 ## Test Plan

 [Test Plan Results](./TestPlanResults.md)